bcit-ltc/base-images/README.md

-# LTC Ansible Kubectl Image
+# LTC Images Repo

-Simple base image with ansible and kubectl v1.20 pre-configured
+Checkout a branch to view the Dockerfiles